 Set the scene by framing doors and windows, both front and back, with pretty collections of flowers and foliage in a restrained color palette that fits with the exterior scheme of your house.

 Add perfumed plants to the mix too.
 As you walk up your path one of the most welcoming sensations on arriving home is being hit by a delicious waft of fragrance so a pair of planters (we love these terracotta chimney pots – what could be more cottage garden?) with lavender will give your entrance the standout factor.

-An inviting porch creates the right mood and lets you show off your passion for plants too.
+Combining with inviting cottage porch ideas helps to create the right mood and lets you show off your passion for plants too.
 Tap into cottage vernacular by choosing classics like lupins and perennial cornflowers, then let them romp around in a naturalistic way.